Golf

 | Padel | Some — position | Coordination | Trust the partner, read the angles |

 The sport with the most thinking time is the hardest mental game.
 Rugby forgives a wandering mind because the next collision resets you.
 Golf punishes it because nothing resets you but yourself.
+That is why golf needs the most structured decision cycle — the five Ps give the thinking time a route instead of letting it wander.

-Making a Bad Round Good
+Making It Good

 A bad round is only bad if the north star is the score.